The best supplements & OTC pain relievers for period cramps

 This is all thanks to prostaglandins: A type of hormone your body produces that are also responsible for uterine cramps (and even for the contractions and cervical dilation that occurs during labor and birth).
 Prostaglandins can cause the smooth muscle in your intestines to cramp, too, which is what triggers those urgent bathroom trips.

 If your body overproduces prostaglandins, you may be more likely to experience excessively painful periods or heavy bleeding (menorrhagia).
-In either case, it’s a good idea to talk to a healthcare provider—especially if your period pain or bleeding has recently increased to a point at which it’s becoming disruptive to your day-to-day or outright unbearable.
+In either case, it’s a good idea to talk to a healthcare provider—especially if your menstrual cramp pain or bleeding has recently increased to a point at which it’s becoming disruptive to your day-to-day or outright unbearable.

-Supplements & natural remedies for period cramps
+Remedies & natural supplements for PMS and period cramps

 Let’s take a poll here.
 Think back to the time when you first found out about your period.
 It may have been before you ever got it or after the fact.
-Whichever the case, when you found out about cramps, how many of you were told you could mask the pain with OTC pain relievers?
+Whichever the case, when you found out about cramps, how many of you were told you could mask the period cramp pain with OTC pain relievers?

 I bring this up because it was the end-all-be-all when it came to the relief “prescribed” to lesson period discomfort.
-Nowadays, Advil and Aleve are still solid choices (more on that in a bit) but we’re starting to see more research published on supplements and natural remedies that may reduce your cramps, too.
+Nowadays, Advil and Aleve are still solid choices (more on that in a bit) but we see more research published on supplements and natural remedies that may reduce your cramps, too.
 Of course, keep in mind that most supplements take time to build up in your system—and quality matters, too.

 As always, talk to your doctor before incorporating any new herbs or supplements into your diet.
 That said, here’s what the research points us towards as most promising for period pain prevention or relief:

-Calcium: Known for more than its ability to circulate blood, release hormones, and move muscles, calcium has also been found to relieve menstrual cramps.
+Known for more than its ability to circulate blood, release hormones, and move muscles, calcium has also been found to relieve menstrual cramps.
 Try taking it in supplement form or, better yet, load up on foods like yogurt, leafy greens, and salmon.1

-H2O: It may seem incredibly obvious, but by drinking water, you’ll not only decrease bloating (which also helps with period pain) but you’ll also help your body fight off inflammation.
+It may seem incredibly obvious, but by drinking water, you’ll not only decrease bloating (which also helps with period pain) but you’ll also help your body fight off inflammation.
 Hydration is key!6

-Omega-3 Fatty Acids: Found in fish, flaxseed, and fish oil dietary supplements, Omega-3s contribute to your brain and eye development—but they can also help your body cope with period pain.
+Found in fish, flaxseed, and fish oil dietary supplements, Omega-3s contribute to your brain and eye development—but they can also help your body cope with period pain.
 In one double-blind crossover study, women with primary dysmenorrhea (ages 18-22 years) experienced a marked reduction in pain intensity after three months of treatment with omega-3 fatty acids.8

 The best OTC pain relievers for period cramps

-There are two major groups of OTC pain relievers available for purchase.
-One is acetaminophen; the other group consists of nonsteroidal anti-inflammatory drugs (or NSAIDs).
 NSAIDs include aspirin, ibuprofen, ketoprofen, and naproxen sodium.
 While acetaminophen and NSAIDs both reduce fever and relieve pain caused by muscle aches and stiffness, they do so via different mechanisms.
 The TL;DR is that only NSAIDs can reduce swelling and inflammation.9

 According to the American Academy of Family Physicians, “NSAIDs stop a certain kind of enzyme in your body from working.
 These are called cyclooxygenase enzymes (also called COX enzymes).
 COX enzymes speed up your body’s production of hormone-like substances called prostaglandins.
 Prostaglandins irritate your nerve endings and cause you to feel pain.”10